- Code ENVS3029

 - Weekly face-to face component - 1 x 3 hour laboratory session.

-- Weekly at home study - 1 to 2 hours of lectures and associated activities, plus one hour of associated reading.
+- Weekly at home study - 1 to 2 hours of pre-recorded lectures and associated activities, plus one hour of associated reading.

 - Other home based study - 20 to 30 hours of work associated with the two major assignments.